-Chapter 1- About This Manual.
-Gives an overview of all three volumes of the IA-32 Intel® Architecture Software Developer's Manual.
+Chapter 1 - About This Manual.
+Gives an overview of all five volumes of the Intel® 64 and IA-32 Architectures Software Developer's Manual.
 It also describes the notational conventions in these manuals and lists related Intel manuals and documentation of interest to programmers and hardware designers.

-Chapter 2- IA-32 Intel[®] Architecture.
-Introduces the IA-32 architecture and the families of Intel processors that are based on this architecture.
-It also gives an overview of the common features found in these processors and brief history of the IA-32 architecture.
+Chapter 2 - Intel[®] 64 and IA-32 Architectures.
+Introduces the Intel 64 and IA-32 architectures along with the families of Intel processors that are based on these architectures.
+It also gives an overview of the common features found in these processors and brief history of the Intel 64 and IA-32 architectures.